evanfp582/homebase/README.md

 Now that I am moved into a new place and have control of the router, I want to actually host this website so I can view my images from anywhere
 This is a little scary to me because exposing my computer to the big scary World Wide Web, so I need to do some research into safe ways to do this
 - [ ] Webhosting AND security

+### Big update
+I can now upload individual photos to the database from the frontend
+It was a pain in the ass, but I do have it working and live right now!

 ## Dash Board (DEAD PROJECT see KotlinTUI instead)
 A little python script to keep track of the services I have running in the background and ensure they are all up and running.